March Madness Advertising: Your Final Four Strategies for Success

 March Madness is a prime opportunity for advertisers to take advantage of as many advertising opportunities as possible by turning to cross-platform displays.

-As an example, a beer brand could run a TV ad during a March Madness game and then use display ads on social media and popular beer-related websites to promote special promotions or deals for the tournament.
+For example, a beer brand could run a TV ad during a March Madness game and then use display ads on social media and popular beer-related websites to promote special promotions or deals for the tournament.

 During the Super Bowl, Doritos aired its iconic triangle ad featuring Jack Harlow and Elton John.
 Although Harlow got snubbed for the Triangle Player of the Year award, Doritos still won out by displaying its ad on social media and as a new banner on its website.